gaohoward/activemq-artemis-jolokia-api-server/README.md

 Currently the security manager uses local file to store user's info.
 The default users file name is `.users.json` The users file name can be configured using `USERS_FILE_URL` env var.
 See `.test.users.json` for sample values.

+---
+**NOTE**

+The api server can be configured with a `super user` that has full access to the api server's APIs without authorization.
+The default super user name is `admin` and password is `admin`.
+You can use env var `API_SERVER_ADMIN_USER` and `API_SERVER_ADMIN_PASSWORD` to override the user name and password respectively of the `super user`.

+Due to its all powerfulness, it is adviced to configure a `super user` to replace the default one.
+---

 ### Authorization

 The server uses RBAC (Role Based Access Control) authorization.
 User/role mappings are stored in a local file.
 By default the file